Monitor Confluent Platform Topics with USM

 Settings tab

-The Settings tab displays the topic’s configuration parameters.
-These settings are read-only in the Confluent Cloud Console and must be modified from your Confluent Platform environment.
+The Settings tab displays the configuration parameters for the topic.
+The settings are read-only in the Confluent Cloud Console and must be modified in the Confluent Platform environment.

 Details tab